Thorazine/hack/readme.md

 ## Introduction
 This is a personal content management system I use for clients.
-Feel free to try it, but don't expect support.
+Feel free to try it, but don't expect support any day soon.

 ## Included in package